iegomez/mosquitto-go-auth/README.md

 ### Benchmarks

 Running benchmarks on the plugin doesn't make much sense, as there are a number of factors to be considered, like mosquitto's own performance.
-Also, they are highly tied to other applications and specific infrastructure, such as local postgres instance versus a remote with enabled tls one, network latency for http and jwt, etc. Anyway, there are a couple of benchmarks written for the Files and Redis backends.
-They were ran on an Asus laptop with the following specs:
+Also, they are highly tied to other applications and specific infrastructure, such as local postgres instance versus a remote with enabled tls one, network latency for http and jwt, etc. Anyway, there are a couple of benchmarks written for the Files, Postgres and Redis backends.
+They were ran on an Asus laptop with normal work load (a bunch of Chrome tabs and programs running) with the following specs:

 	OS: 					Linux Mint 18 Cinnamon 3.07 64-bit
 	Kernel: 				4.11.0-14